Affiliate Management 101

 Is there an ideal email template for recruiting?

-There's plenty of advice in the blogs of several of the OPM agencies.
+There's plenty of advice in the blogs of several of the OPM agencies on how to get affiliate partners to join your program.
 It's fair to say however, that there won't be a single answer and it will depend on your market.
 Take a look at this blog article which may help.

 I've sent loads of emails to recruit affiliates - why do I get less than 5% response?